Family Partner Training and Certification

 Via Hope works to give voice to, and promote recovery and resiliency within, families of children with mental health diagnoses.
 Via Hope works to raise awareness and reduce discrimination around mental health in schools, faith communities, state agencies and communities.

-To learn more about the Family Partner Training and Certification program, contact Family Coordinator, Barbara Granger at firstname.lastname@example.org.
+To learn more about the Family Partner Training and Certification program, contact Family Coordinator, Donna Fagan at firstname.lastname@example.org

 For a list of upcoming CFP "basic" trainings, please visit our List of Upcoming CFP Trainings on our events page.

 In addition to the basic certification training, Via Hope also provides: